agrosner/DBFlow/README.md

 3. Lazy loads `ModelAdapter` and `ModelViewAdapter` so subclassing a non-table `BaseModel` now works without crashing/complaining.
 Just don't call the non-tables associated `Model` methods directly.
 4. Bug fixes and Improvements
 5. Adds ability to validate values for columns via the [ColumnValueValidator](https://github.com/Raizlabs/DBFlow/blob/master/usage/Conditions.md).
+6. Adds the `OrderBy` object to aid in `ORDER BY` queries.
+Added `orderBy()` methods in the `From` class for easier access without needing to call `where()` first.

 #### 2.1.0